alexandershaw4/aoptim/README.md

 # aoptim

+AO is an optimisation algorithm for parameter estimation of nonlinear dynamical and state-space models.

+It performs a 2nd order gradient (curvature) descent on a free-energy objective function using a sort of EM framework that incorporates MLE, line search, momentum acceleration and other options that implicitly try to minimise the error while maximising evidence and parameter probabilities.

+It is inspired by theoretical models of neuronal computation - i.e. the way the brain optimises its own 'parameters' to minimise its objective.
+In this sense, when applied to relevant problems, it is an AI optimiser

 ```
 % A gradient/curvature descent optimisation routine, designed primarily
 % for nonlinear model fitting / system identification & parameter estimation.